 Jason T. Siegel, Ph.D.
 (Associate Professor) is a social-health psychologist who is trying to save the world through science.
-He was recently awarded the 2014 Early Career Research Award by the Western Psychological Association.
+He was recently awarded the 2014 Early Career Research Award by the Western Psychological Association (click here to read a summary of the nomination letter).
 Dr. Siegel is also the proud recipient of a 2011 Research Jedi Award.

 His research primarily focuses on the application of social psychological theorizing to the health domain.
 Dr. Siegel’s most common topics of focus include depression, organ donation, and adolescent substance abuse.
 He has recently begun to investigate how elevation influences both help seeking for depression and organ donation behavior.
 Further, in collaboration with his graduate students, Dr. Siegel has recently developed goal disruption theory (GDTheory.com).
 This motivational framework seeks to explain when goal-relevant expectation violations are most likely to case psychological disequilibrium and the breadth of outcomes that occur as a result.